Sam948-byte/valentineSorting/README.md

 # valentineSorting

 This is a sorting program designed to compare the results of two people from a questionnaire.
-In order to use it, put all the names of the people into the ``names.txt`` file.
-Then create a file with the same name as the person, and put their results in it, each answer on a new line, without any numbering or labeling.
+In order to use it, create a file labeled with the name of a person, i.e. ``John Smith.txt``, and put the person's results inside the file.
+Put each separate answer on a new line, and ensure that there is no numbering or labeling, solely the answers.